 Not too bad, right?

-Here are premiums that non-smoking adults at different ages might pay for a 30-year term life insurance policy:
+Here are Haven Term policy monthly rates for adults in excellent health at different ages might pay for a 30-year policy:

-Is a 30-year term just right for you?
+Is 30-year term life insurance right for you?

-With the help of online calculators and through an analysis of your family’s needs, you can determine whether a 30-year term life policy is right for you.
-No matter what policy you choose, know that you are taking a step in the right direction to financially protect the people you love most.
+With the help of online life insurance calculators and through an analysis of your family’s needs, you can easily compare rates and determine whether a 30-year term life policy is right for your family and budget.